superfly/docs/flyctl/cmd/flyctl_config_save.md

-# _flyctl config save_

-Save an app's config file

-### About

 Save an application's configuration locally.
 The configuration data is retrieved from the Fly service and saved in TOML format.

-### Usage
+## Usage

 ~~~
 flyctl config save [flags]
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string      App name to operate on